 World Council is dedicated to building a global community.
-Currently, international development programs in countries ranging from Afghanistan to Haiti and Ethiopia are helping alleviate poverty through access to affordable financial services.
+Currently, international development programs in countries ranging from Colombia to Haiti and Ethiopia are helping alleviate poverty through access to affordable financial services.
 These are current priorities for which World Council is seeking funding:

 |World Council Priority Fund